aarikpokras/om-tools/euler-4bp-integrator/README.md

 # Euler-Cromer 4-body problem integrator

 > [!NOTE]
+> The note below is also outdated.
+Go to the new repo for [VLATI](https://github.com/aarikpokras/VLATI/) (Verlet Leapfrog Astronomical Trajectory Integrator).

+> [!NOTE]
 > The Euler solver is no longer maintained.
 Use the [Velocity Verlet](https://github.com/aarikpokras/om-tools/tree/master/vel-verlet-4bp-integrator) one instead.

 Probably not what you're thinking of in that this doesn't calculate the bodies' influence on each other (yet).